What Medications Can Lead to Tinnitus?

-With ototoxic medications, when damage has occured, you’ll also likely notice dizziness (vertigo) and hearing loss over time.
+With ototoxic medications, when damage has occurred, you’ll also likely notice dizziness (vertigo) and hearing loss over time.
 These effects may last beyond when you stop taking the medication.

-Ototoxic medications are toxic to the inner ear, and they can cause hearing problems.
+Ototoxic medications are toxic to the inner ear and can cause hearing problems.

 Many different medications have been shown to cause tinnitus.
 Certain antibiotics, anticonvulsants, and even antidepressants have been linked to this hearing condition.

 Unfortunately, there is no cure for tinnitus.
 However, there are some things you can do on your own to help deal with the symptoms.
 Relaxing techniques, such as deep breathing and yoga can help to reduce your stress.
-Stress has been shown to make tinnitus worse, so taking time fore relaxation is very important.
-Also, because tinnitus tends to be worse when you’re in a completely silent environment, using a white noise maching or app on your phone can help to keep you from focusing solely on your tinnitus.
-Additionally, exercise can help to combat tinnitus naturally, as can simply living a healthy lifesytle.
+Stress has been shown to make tinnitus worse, so taking time for relaxation is very important.
+Also, because tinnitus tends to be worse when you’re in a completely silent environment, using a white noise matching or app on your phone can help to keep you from focusing solely on your tinnitus.
+Additionally, exercise can help to combat tinnitus naturally, as one can simply live a healthy lifestyle.

 Make sure that you don’t stop taking any prescribed medications, even if you believe they are causing your tinnitus.
 Instead, speak with your doctor and tell them your concerns.
 They can help you to move forward with your treatment and determine the best way to deal with your concerns.